Twice Over The Kamais Intermediate - Experienced

 Start at the carpark at the end of Whakamarama Road going anticlockwise on the loop track.
 After 200m take a right onto the marked Ngamarama track.
-After some stairs you run along the old logging tramline - i'ts generally straight with gentle inclines as the track cuts through the steeper hills.
-4km up Ngamarama Track look for an unmarked track on the right, its seems to be an old forestry road but is well overgrown with Manuka and Toe Toe, especially the 1st 200m, it then opens up progressively on to an obvious but not maintained or marked track, by the end it’s a Quad bike track.
+After some stairs you run along the old logging tramline - it's generally straight with gentle inclines as the track cuts through the steeper hills.
+4km up Ngamarama Track look for an unmarked track on the right, it seems to be an old forestry road but is well overgrown with Manuka and Toe Toe, especially the 1st 200m, it then opens up progressively onto an obvious but not maintained or marked track, by the end it’s a Quad bike track.

 Features of interest

 Leland O'Brian historic tramline.
 Wairere Falls and plenty of mature native bush.

 You'll go through large Mānuka and Kānuka forest which has grown after the area was cleared for logging.
 This is also a bit more rugged and less traveled than the overlapping and very popular Whakamarama Loop.

 Make Up of Run

 Technical Single Track: 50%

 Start at the Blade Carpark, at the very end of Whakamarama Road.